 - Add the carrot and cook for an additional 2 minutes.

-- Add the tomato paste and thyme stir until the vegetables are coated with tomato paste and are beginning to brown (1-2 minutes).
+- Add the tomato paste and thyme.
+Stir until the vegetables are coated with tomato paste and are beginning to brown (1 to 2 minutes).

-- Mix in the barley, broth, water, salt and the remaining black pepper bring to a boil.
+- Mix in the barley, broth, water, salt, and the remaining black pepper, and bring to a boil.
 Reduce the heat to medium-low, and simmer until the barley is tender (about 15 minutes).

-- Add the cooked beef and any accumulated juices to the Dutch oven and heat through (1-2 minutes).
+- Add the cooked beef and any accumulated juices to the Dutch oven and heat through (1 to 2 minutes).

 - Remove the pot from the heat, and stir in vinegar.